Is Masturbation Healthy?

-1. It's A Stress-Reliever
+1. It's a stress-reliever

-If you've found that life's getting a little too hectic and you need to 'blow off steam', as it were, then a swift dose of self-love could be the answer.
+If you've found that life's getting a little too hectic and you need to 'blow off steam’ as it were, then pulling one out could be the solution.

 2. It Can Help You Last Longer